Pages

 Mathematical knowledge, it is true, is not obtained by induction from experience; our reason for believing that 2 and 2 are 4 is not that we have so often found, by observation, that one couple and another couple together make a quartet.

 Russell's reason for believing shite like the above was that he was writing, talking, and teaching shite.
-By pretending he had made some important knowledge to 'Reason' he could peddle crazy political solutions- e.g. surrendering to Hitler because he is so sweet and nice- to virtue signalling nutters.
+By pretending he had made some important contribution to 'Reason' he could peddle crazy political solutions- e.g. surrendering to Hitler because he is so sweet and nice- to virtue signalling nutters.

 In this sense, mathematical knowledge is still not empirical.